keeltrace/qlcplus-wiki/Linux-build-Qt5.md

 In general, you can invoke qmake with its absolute path.
 For example:
 `/home/user/Qt5.4.1/5.4/gcc_64/bin/qmake`<br>

-In this way you can build QLC+ with any Qt version located where you prefer in your hard disk.
+In this way you can build QLC+ with any Qt version, located where you prefer in your hard disk.
 If you wish to build QLC+ with the latest Qt version, you can get it here: https://www.qt.io/download-open-source/

 Issue the following commands to start building QLC:

 `cd qlcplus`<br>
-`qmake`<br> (see note above)
+`qmake` (see note above)<br>
 `make`<br>

 To speed up the build process, if your computer has a multicore CPU you can use the -j option followed by the number of cores of your CPU, like this: